graijo/java-tutorial-for-beginners/README.md

 * Cook the Recipe
 * Cleanup (the Mess created!)

-These steps would be different for each dish but the order of steps remain the same.
+**Using abstract class ,can provide algorithm,then another dev can implement it in extended class** These steps would be different for each dish but the order of steps remain the same.